IHerbSpec/IHerbSpec-protocol/README.md

 ## 📜 License
 - **Protocol text, figures, and tables**: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-  - This license allows sharing and adaptation, with attribution to *IHerbSpec Protocol*.
+  - This license allows sharing and adaptation, with attribution to *IHerbSpec (2026)*.
 - **Code and build files**: [MIT License](LICENSE)

 ---